City of Whittlesea

 Please refer to specific data notes for more information

-The major differences between the method of travel to work of the workforce in the City of Whittlesea and the Victoria workforce were:
+The major differences between the weekly income of the local workers in the City of Whittlesea and Victoria were: